This post may contain affiliate links. Please read our disclosure policy.

 • ½ teaspoon kosher salt

-• 2 tablespoons salted butter -softened or use vegetable oil
+• 2 tablespoons salted butter -softened to room temperature, or use vegetable oil

 • ½ cup hot water